 When it comes to website hosting, you never know when you’re going to get in trouble.

-In fact, just because a web hosting provider has a satisfactory uptime score, doesn’t necessarily mean your site will be 100% secure and up around the clock.
+In fact, just because a web hosting provider has a satisfactory uptime score, doesn’t necessarily mean your site will be 100 percent secure and up around the clock.

-When you find any issue with your hosting server, you’ll want to contact your hosting provider instantly and get it resolved in no time.
-It can only be done if your hosting provider has an excellent track record of resolving support requests with no trouble.
+When you find any issues with your hosting server, you’ll want to contact your hosting provider instantly and get it resolved in no time.
+This can only be done if your hosting provider has an excellent track record of resolving support requests hassle-free.

 Do I get a dedicated IP address with my VPS account?

-Most VPS hosting providers provide you with at least one IP address that you can use to run your own web, email and FTP servers.
+Most VPS hosting providers provide you with at least 1 IP address that you can use to run your own web, email, and FTP servers.

 How many emails can I send out per hour from my VPS server?

-While there is not an official limit, it’s often advised to limit 500 emails per hour or you might risk being your IP blacklisted.
+While there’s not an official limit, it’s often advised to limit yourself to 500 emails per hour or you might risk your IP getting blacklisted.